bobmonsour/bobmonsour.com/src/posts/calculating-reading-time.md

 date: 2022-02-06
 description: Where does that 'About 3 minutes to read' come from?
 Each of the posts on this site (there are only two so far, and this is the second one), display something like "About 1 minute to read."
 keywords: reading time, eleventy, filters
-image: "calculating-reading-time-for-a-post.jpeg"
+imagesrc: "calculating-reading-time-for-a-post.jpg"
+imagealt: "a boy reading at sunset"
 ---

-{% image "src/img/calculating-reading-time-for-a-post.jpg", "a boy reading at sunset", "(min-width: 1000px) 1200px, 100vw" %}
+{% image "src/img/" + imagesrc, imagealt, "(min-width: 1000px) 1200px, 100vw" %}

 <p class="caption">Photo by <a href="https://unsplash.com/@aaronburden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aaron Burden</a> on <a href="https://unsplash.com/s/photos/boy-reading-sunset?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>